SEKOIA-IO/documentation/docs/getting_started/account_security.md

 ### How to enforce two-factor authentication for users in your community?
 As an administrator of a community, you can secure access to your community by requiring users to activate their second factor to access the SEKOIA.IO platform.

-To access this feature, you must have the following permission: `COMMUNITY_WRITE_ROLE` and 2FA enable on your account.
+To access this feature, you must have the following permission: `COMMUNITY_WRITE_ROLE` and 2FA enabled on your account.

 To enable two-factor authentication, follow these instructions: